Aergwyn/XayahBot/README.md

 **Description:** This command shows you Riot API data (Endpoint: `Static-Data-V3`) to a specified champion.
 Currently this is split between `misc`, `spells` and `stats`.
 The name can be a partial input.
 If you want to retrieve data from `vikt` you will get a response with data for Viktor.
 If you try to retrieve data from `a` you will get a list of all champions that have an `a` in their name and should try again.

 **Examples:**
 - .data champ misc viktor
-Shows general data about the specified champion (Title, Tags, Resource and Skins)
+Shows general data about the specified champion (title, tags, resource and skins)
 - .data champ stats viktor
-Shows champion stats and statgrowth of the specified champion.
+Shows champion stats and statgrowth of the specified champion
 - .data champ spells viktor
-Shows the spells of specified champion with name, cost, range, cooldown and scaling.
+Shows the spells of specified champion with name, cost, range, cooldown and scaling

 ### Remind me
 **Usable by:** Everyone